hugoferreira/hugoferreira.github.com/_posts/2015-05-05-the-cliff-hanger.markdown

 ---
 layout: post
 title: The Cliff-Hanger
-date: 2015-07-20 19:03
+date: 2015-05-05 19:03
 comments: true
 external-url:
 categories: fun mathematics
 ---

-From where he stands, one step toward the cliff would send the drunken man over the edge.
-He takes random steps, either toward or away from the cliff.
-At any step his probability of taking a step away is $$^2/_3$$, of a step toward the cliff $$^1/_3$$.
+Joseph is coming from "queima das fitas" and is a little tipsy.
+He stands near a cliff doing... something.
+If he takes one more step forward, he falls over the edge.
+He takes *a series of infinite random steps* either towards the cliff ($$p=1/3$$) or away ($$q=1-p=^2/_3$$).
 What is his chance of escaping the cliff?

 ## Solution